ubergrape/grape-electron/README.md

 `start:watch:proxy` - run app with hot-reload after each code update and proxy port for `grape-web-client`.

-`deploy` - build and upload the app build to GitHub releases.
+`release` - build and upload the app build to GitHub releases.
 Before the run, set up with `Releasing` chapter.

 `i18n:export` - export language files from `src/i18n` to `i18n`.